 c) The MSGin5G Server shall remove any "Security credentials" element, "Priority type" element, "Store and forward flag" and related "Store and forward parameters" elements from the CoAP payload of the received message.
 If "Message is segmented" and related elements is included in the received message, the MSGin5G Server shall handle the message as specified in clause 6.5.3.

-Editor's note: When the message is received from an Application Server or a Message Gateway, the payload of new CoAP POST request is modified based on the the received API message, vice verse.
-The IEs and message structure in the CoAP message and the API message are needed to be aligned.

 d) The MSGin5G Server shall determine the communication model of the message by checking the recipient of the message as specified in clause 6.4.1.2.1 and generate the new CoAP message:

-1) if the Service ID of the recipient is pointed to an MSGin5G Client, the MSGin5G Server:
+1) if the Service ID of the recipient points to an MSGin5G Client, the MSGin5G Server:

-i) shall include the recipient MSGin5G Client address in an CoAP Option, e.g. if the MSGin5G Client address is a URI, include a Uri-Path Option with the value of the URI; and
+i) shall include the recipient MSGin5G Client address in an CoAP Option, e.g. if the MSGin5G Client address is a URI, includes a Uri-Path Option with the value of the URI; and

 ii) shall copy other elements in the CoAP payload of the received message to the new CoAP POST request;

-2) if the Service ID of the recipient is pointed to an Application Server or a Message Gateway, the MSGin5G Server shall follow the procedure specified in 3GPP TS 29.538 [7];
+2) if the Service ID of the recipient points to an Application Server or a Message Gateway, the MSGin5G Server shall follow the procedures specified in 3GPP TS 29.538 [7];

 3) if the MSGin5G message is a Group message, the MSGin5G Server: